fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ## A bit of 6502 bit twiddling

-It took me a while and a full rewrite to implement numbers properly.
-At start, I wanted to go to a sign+magnitude representation, where the number is stored positive, and a single bit tells us if the number is positivie or negative.
-I assumed it would help me doing things like negating numbers or taking absolute values.
-I neglected the fact that it makes additions and substractions nightmares, because *this is not how the 6502 works*.
+It took me a while and a full rewrite to implement numbers properly as I first tried sign+magnitude representation.
+That was a pretty bad idea, because the 6502, like basically every other CPU, use the 2-complement representation.
+Sign+magnitude sounds awesome until you need to implement substraction.

+{% blogimage "img/sign-magnitude.jpg", "Sign+magnitude implementation on a two-complement CPU" %}

-The 6502 is a 2-complement machine (like basically everything else).
-This means that, for instance, that ``-2`` is ``254``.
+Anyway, 2-complement means that, for instance, that ``-2`` is ``254``.
 This may not seem natural, but is in fact something we use all the time, for instance, when counting minutes: 10 minutes before the hour is 50 minutes after.
 In French, we'd say "I'll meet you at minus 20" or "I'll mee you at 40" interchangeably.
 The 6502 does the same.

 The numbers in Mandelbrot65 are 4.8 fixed point numbers.
 This means the can represent numbers between -8 and +8-precision, with precision being 1/256.
 They are stored shifted left by 1, and are stored in 16 bits, so they are extended to 7 bits for the integer part.
 At the end, numbers look like this: